zatoshilabs/zrc/721/README.md

 # ZRC-721: Zcash NFT Inscription Standard

-ZRC-721 is a lightweight, open NFT inscription standard for Zordinals (Ordinals on Zcash).
+ZRC-721 is a lightweight, open NFT inscription standard for Zcash.
 It borrows the minimal envelope style of BRC-20 and the metadata conventions of ERC-721.
 Each mint inscription _is_ the NFT (supply is always 1), so there is no transfer operation beyond moving the inscription itself.

 ## Goals
 - Minimal ops: only `deploy` and `mint`